janwilmake/dorm/README.md

 See https://dorm.wilmake.com to see that live.
 This demonstrates it works using a users management API and HTML for that.
 X Post: https://x.com/janwilmake/status/1912146275597721959

+To connect your DORM(s) to Outerbase you can create it as a starbase in https://studio.outerbase.com

 The entire library is under 1000 lines of code with a minimalist API.
 Check out the source files directly to see the complete implementation - the code is the documentation

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/janwilmake/dorm)